Updated July 6, 2026

 Start by matching the policy to your trucking setup in Wyoming: list each truck, note whether you are owner-operator or fleet, and identify whether you need motor carrier liability, cargo, physical damage, trailer interchange, bobtail coverage, or non-trucking liability insurance.
 Because coverage requirements may vary by industry and business size in Wyoming, the underwriting conversation should include your freight type, routes, garaging location, and claims history.

 Next, compare quotes from multiple carriers.
-The state data specifically says Wyoming businesses should compare quotes from multiple carriers, and the market includes 180 active insurance companies with names such as State Farm, Farm Bureau, GEICO, Progressive, and Mountain West among the top carriers.
-An independent agent can help line up options across those markets and check whether endorsements are included or priced separately.
+Wyoming businesses should compare quotes from multiple carriers, and the market includes 180 active insurance companies among the top carriers.
+CPK Insurance helps you compare options and may connect you with participating licensed insurance providers who can line up options across those markets and check whether endorsements are included or priced separately.

-You should also confirm your compliance needs with the Wyoming Department of Insurance and with any contract requirements from shippers or brokers.
-The state commercial auto minimums are listed at $25,000/$50,000/$20,000, but a trucking policy may need higher limits depending on the load and the agreement.
+You should also confirm your compliance needs with the state insurance department and with any contract requirements from shippers or brokers.
+The state commercial auto minimums are listed at the state minimum liability limits, but a trucking policy may need higher limits depending on the load and the agreement.
 For some operations, federal FMCSA liability expectations are also part of the conversation, especially for general freight carriers.

 How to Save on Commercial Truck Insurance